Broke Hall on the Orwell : Captain Philip Broke

 Broke Hall – US Naval History and Heritage Command

-In the unfortunate 1812 conflict between Great Britain and the United States, one of the key engagements was the capture of the USS Chesapeake, commanded by Captain Lawrence, by HMS Shannon commanded by Captain Philip Broke: the public house in nearby Bucklesham is named for the Shannon.
-The battle between the two ships was a result of a gentlemans challenge from Broke to Lawrence and a matter of honour to them both.
+The battle between the two ships resulted from a gentleman’s challenge from Broke to Lawrence and a matter of honour to both.
 The fight lasted only eleven minutes, in large part because of the training and techniques by which Broke had developed his men and ship.
 The serious injury that he received during the boarding of the Chesapeake ended his active naval career.

 Captain Sir Philip Broke – © National Maritime Museum, Greenwich, London

 Captain Lawrence, commander of the Chesapeake, was remembered for his dying admonition to his crew of “Don’t give up the ship”, during the battle.
 The largest ship of the US.
-Lake Erie fleet was named in his honour1Although this ship, USS Lawrence, suffered greatly in the battle against the British on the lake, the U.S. Navy prevailed through the efforts of USS Niagara.
+Lake Erie fleet was named in his honour3Although this ship, USS Lawrence, suffered greatly in the battle against the British on the lake, the U.S. Navy prevailed through the efforts of USS Niagara.
 Niagara, although a replica, is now a training ship on the lake.
 The timbers of the Cheaspeake became the structure of Wickham Mill, in Hampshire (sadly, not Wickham Market.)

 Philip Broke had a particular interest in naval gunnery, especially the Carronade (see Punchinello and Sir Anthony Deane).
-His innovations and ideas were incorporated into Royal Navy doctrine and he was a key influence in the establishment of the gunnery school HMS Excellent2Martin Bibbings (2016) ‘An Awkward Engine’: Captain Philip Broke’s troublesome relationship with the carronade, The Mariner’s Mirror, 102:3, 303-324, DOI:10.1080/00253359.2016.1202486 .
+His innovations and ideas were incorporated into Royal Navy doctrine and he was a key influence in the establishment of the gunnery school HMS Excellent5Martin Bibbings (2016) ‘An Awkward Engine’: Captain Philip Broke’s troublesome relationship with the carronade, The Mariner’s Mirror, 102:3, 303-324, DOI:10.1080/00253359.2016.1202486 .

 Footnotes